 Both homeschool support and co-op groups are available based on students’ age and interests as well as family values.
 These networks are also great ways for students and parents to meet other homeschool families in their area.

-How to Get Started Homeschooling in California
+How to Start Homeschooling in California

 If you are considering homeschool for your child, you are probably wondering how to get started.
 California has more factors to consider than most states.
 First, you will need to decide on the method of at-home education that will work best for you and your family.
 Based on this decision, your next steps may be different.

 If you choose the at-home private school route, you will need to select a homeschool curriculum or create one yourself.
 Power Homeschool’s online K-12 curriculum has many resources for parents and students to make the transition process as easy as possible.
-For more information, contact us at 800-941-8100.

-California Homeschool Field Trips
+Homeschool Field Trips in California

 Homeschoolers have more flexibility around schedules, which means they can take more time to go on field trips.
 Since California is one of the largest states in the United States for both population and geographical area, there are many destinations to choose from.
 The following are just a few examples of the many field trip options available to California homeschoolers.